 To apply for a student travel award:

-- Submit an online application by the deadline;
+- Submit an online application by the deadline (applications are now closed);

 - Input estimated travel and lodging expenses in your application;

 - Submit proof of full-time student status (a clear, readable photocopy of a valid student ID).

 You will not be allowed to save your application without uploading your proof of student status.
 Proof of full time student status can be a scan of your student ID, or a letter or other document from your professor or university that states you are a full time student.
 A copy of your class schedule is not a valid form of proof.

 Acceptable reimbursable expenses are the expenses of travelling, which include: